 Vivotif® Oral Typhoid Vaccine Clinical Trials, Dosage, Side Effects

 Vivotif Oral works by causing the body to produce antibodies that protect against the bacteria (germs) that cause typhoid fever.
 The antibodies destroy the Salmonella typhi bacteria.
-However, Vivotif does not afford protection against Salmonella species other than Salmonella typhii or other bacteria that cause enteric disease.
+However, Vivotif does not afford protection against Salmonella species other than Salmonella typhi or other bacteria that cause enteric disease.

-Vivotif Availability 2025
+Vivotif Vaccine Availability 2025

-Vivotif Indication
+Vivotif Vaccine Indication

 Routine typhoid vaccination is not recommended in the USA.
 However, selective immunization against typhoid fever is recommended for the following groups: 1) travelers to areas in which there is a recognized risk of exposure to S. Typhi; 2) persons with intimate exposure (e.g., household contact) to an S. Typhi carrier; and 3) microbiology laboratorians who frequently work with S. Typhi.
 Vivotif is not to be taken during an acute gastrointestinal illness.
 Postpone taking the vaccine if persistent diarrhea or vomiting occurs.

-Vivotif Dosage
+Vivotif Vaccine Dosage

 The immunization schedule for Vivotif Oral consists of four capsules, one taken on alternate days (days 1, 3, 5, and 7).
 The vaccine is administered orally to the mucosal surface of the gastrointestinal tract, the largest immunologic organ in the body.
 The efficacy of Vivotif has been shown to persist for at least five years; therefore, it is recommended that reimmunization be given every five years under conditions of repeated or continued exposure to typhoid fever.

-Vivotif must be refrigerated between 35.6°F-46.6°F to maintain optimal potency.
+Vivotif must be refrigerated between 35.6°F and 46.6°F to maintain optimal potency.

 Typhoid Outbreaks

-Vivotif News
+Vivotif Vaccine News

 March 20, 2025 - Three typhoid-related deaths have been reported in Negros Occidental province, Philippines.